StealthIQ/Arch-Mastery-Hub/Maya-Production-Environment/README.md

-## ⚙ Automated Testing Environment Setup
+## ⚙ Maya Production Environment Setup

-This repository contains scripts to automate the setup of a testing environment, primarily for Maya projects on Ubuntu.
+This repository contains scripts to automate the setup of a Production environment, primarily for Maya projects on Ubuntu.
 The scripts install required packages and create configuration files for later use.

 ---